dgreif/ring/homebridge/README.md

     * Detect motion
     * Tamper status
     * Battery status
-  * Flood/Freeze Sensor (**untested**)
+  * Flood/Freeze Sensor
     * Detect water leak
     * Detect freezing temperature
-      * Shows as a contact sensor in HomeKit because there is no "Freeze" sensor service
+      * Shows as an occupancy sensor in HomeKit because there is no "Freeze" sensor service.
+"Occupied" indicates that freezing temperatures have been detected
     * Tamper status
     * Battery status
   * Freeze Sensor (**untested**)
     * Detect freezing temperature
-    * Shows as a contact sensor in HomeKit because there is no "Freeze" sensor service
+    * Shows as an occupancy sensor in HomeKit because there is no "Freeze" sensor service.
+"Occupied" indicates that freezing temperatures have been detected
     * Has not been confirmed to work yet.
 Please open an issue on GitHub if you have a Freeze Sensor (not the flood/freeze sensor) and can test it out for me
     * Tamper status
     * Battery status